eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

         //foo has type Foo&Bar here!
     }

-It turns out that support for first-class unions and intersections is perhaps the very coolest feature of Ceylon.
+Eventually we realized all kinds of wonderful uses for unions and intersections and they're now the most distinctive and unique feature of the language.
+They're what makes Ceylon ceylonic.

 ### Structural typing

 > Why doesn't Ceylon have structural typing?

-Structural typing is a kind of "duck" typing.
+Structural typing is a kind of static "duck" typing.
 It's an interesting path to get some of the flexibility of a dynamic language in a language with static types.
-A structural type is a bit like an interface in Java (not like an interface in Ceylon!).
-But in a language with structural typing, a class does not have to explicitly declare that it is a subtype of the interface to be considered assignable to the interface type.
-Instead, the compiler just validates that the class provides operations that match the operations declared by the interface.
+A structural type is a bit like an interface in Java 7 (not like an interface in Ceylon!).
+But in a language with structural typing, a class does not have to explicitly declare that it is a subtype of the interface to be considered assignable to the structural type.
+Instead, the compiler just validates that the class provides operations that match the operations declared by the structural type.

 The problem with a structural type system is that, just like the dynamic type systems that inspire it, it doesn't work very well with tools.
 If I select a member of a class, and ask for all references, or select a member of an interface, and ask for all implementations, I'll get an _approximate_ list of results.
-If I ask my IDE to rename a member of a class or interface, it might do a smaller or bigger refactoring than you expect; it might even break my code!
+If I ask my IDE to rename a member of a class or interface, it might do a smaller or bigger refactoring than I want; it might even break my code!

-This isn't the right thing for a language intended for writing large programs.
+This isn't the right thing for a language intended for writing very large programs.

 ### Overloading